Caveat Pars, Partners Beware!

 Just because you’re working with a company of integrity, it doesn’t mean they will look out for you.
 Even in a Partnering relationship, you are still accountable for your own success and well-being.
 Make sure your bottom-line expectations take into account that servicing the partnering agreement is going to require extra resources.
 Be certain of everybody’s alliance partnering goals.
 Here are examples of potential Partnering pitfalls.
 Be aware of them before you enter an agreement.
 Your chances for success will increase.

-Timex, for example, forfeited $60 million in lost revenue and learned about the challenges of Partnering overseas.
+Unanticipated alliance pitfalls for example, caused Timex forfeited $60 million in lost revenue and learned about the challenges of Partnering overseas.
 You could say it took a licking and kept on ticking.
 After 18 months of frustration, Timex wanted out of the partnership it created in India.
 It all started a decade ago when it was illegal to export watches into India.
 Timex wanted into the market and proceeded to select a local watchmaker as its partner.
 Unfortunately Timex should have spent more time on due diligence and asked around a bit more about the partner to be.
 Timex assumed it could dominate the relationship and have the Indian manufacturer carry out its manufacturing needs on cue.

 Was Timex surprised?
 The head of Timex’s joint venture in India, Robert Werner was quoted in a Los Angeles Times article as stating, “Until its Indian joint venture, Timex had been accustomed to owning companies outright, and its problems in India were a learning experience for many at Timex.”
 He said It took Timex six months of negotiations and an undisclosed settlement before the company could rid itself of the partner.